 Our business may be impacted by regulations set forth by the FAA to obtain Parts Manufacturer Approvals ("PMAs") to design or produce a modification or replacement aircraft part.
 The loss or suspension of the Company's product and design approvals could negatively impact our operating results and profits.
 We believe our current design and production processes that are subject to such regulations by the FAA are in compliance; however, there can be no assurance that we will not lose approvals for our products in the future.
-Additionally, we may be subject to claims of intellectual property infringement by third parties, including in connection with our PMA business, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Additionally, we have been subject to claims of intellectual property infringement by third parties, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.